 Toss the butter into the flour mixture to coat, then use a pastry blender, two forks, or your hands to work the butter into the flour until coarse, pea-sized crumbs appear (photo 2).
 Don't overdo this step as you don't want the butter to warm up and mix completely into the flour.

-Whisk together the heavy cream, egg, and the flavoring extract (if using) in a small bowl (photo 3).
+In a small bowl, whisk together the heavy cream, egg, and the flavoring extract, if using (photo 3).

 Slowly add the heavy cream mixture to the flour mixture and mix until the dough just holds together (photo 4).
 Using a bowl scraper will help to combine the dough in the bowl without your hands warming up the butter, plus you can see any crumbs at the bottom that still need to be mixed in.